lsimopoulos/lsimopoulos.github.io-hugo/content/post/integrating_autofac_with_mvvmlight.md

-categories = ["Xamarin", "WPF", "Autofac", "UWP", "MVVM Light"] tags = ["mvvm light","autofac","dependency injection", "wpf","xamarin","uwp"] title = "Integrate Autofac with MVVM Light"
+categories = ["Xamarin", "WPF", "Autofac", "UWP", "MVVM Light"] tags = ["mvvm light","autofac","dependency injection", "wpf","xamarin","uwp"] title = "Integrate Autofac with MVVM Light" author = "Leonidas Simopoulos" menu = ""
 +++

-I am going to show how to integrate [Autofac](https://autofac.org/) with the [Mvvm Light](http://www.mvvmlight.net/) easy and quick for most simple scenarios.
+I am going to show how to integrate [Autofac](https://autofac.org/) with the [Mvvm Light](http://www.mvvmlight.net/) easy and quickly for most simple scenarios.
 Autofac is very powerful IOC Container and MVVM Light is one of the best MVVM frameworks.

 1.Create a new project from mvvm light templates in the visual studio